MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/Examples/Dictionary.md

 }
 ```

-So what happens here is that the drone will perform this.
+So what happens here is that the drone will perform this:

 ```
 15 to the right